Twisted pair: Unshielded twisted pair

 Unshielded twisted pair (UTP) cables are found in many Ethernet networks and telephone systems.
-For indoor telephone applications, UTP is often grouped into sets of 25 pairs according to a standard 25-pair color code originally developed by AT&T Corporation.
-A typical subset of these colors (white/blue, blue/white, white/orange, orange/white) shows up in most UTP cables.
+For indoor telephone applications, UTP is often grouped into sets of 25 pairs according to a standard 25-pair color code originally developed by AT&T. A typical subset of these colors (white/blue, blue/white, white/orange, orange/white) shows up in most UTP cables.
 The cables are typically made with copper wires measured at 22 or 24 American Wire Gauge (AWG), with the colored insulation typically made from an insulator such as polyethylene or FEP and the total package covered in a polyethylene jacket.

 For urban outdoor telephone cables containing hundreds or thousands of pairs, the cable is divided into small but identical bundles.
 Each bundle consists of twisted pairs that have different twist rates, as pairs having the same twist rate within the cable can still experience some degree of crosstalk.
 The bundles are in turn twisted together to make up the cable.

 UTP is also the most common cable used in computer networking.
 Modern Ethernet, the most common data networking standard, can use UTP cables, with increasing data rates requiring higher specification variants of the UTP cable.
 Twisted-pair cabling is often used in data networks for short and medium-length connections because of its relatively lower costs compared to optical fiber and coaxial cable.

 As UTP cable bandwidth has improved to match the baseband of television signals, UTP is now used in some video applications, primarily in security cameras.
 As UTP is a balanced transmission line, a balun is needed to connect to unbalanced equipment, for example any using BNC connectors and designed for coaxial cable.

 Cable shielding

 Twisted pair cables may incorporate shielding in an attempt to prevent electromagnetic interference.
 Shielding provides an electrically conductive barrier to attenuate electromagnetic waves external to the shield.
-The shield also provides a conduction path by which induced currents can be circulated and returned to the source via ground reference connection.
+The shield also provides a conduction path by which induced currents can be circulated and returned to the source via a ground reference connection.
 Such shielding can be applied to individual pairs or to a collection of pairs.
 Shielding may be foil or braided wire.

 When shielding is applied to a collection of pairs, it is usually referred to as screening, but usage among vendors and authors in applying such words as screening, shielding, and STP (shielded twisted pair) can be subject to variability.

-ISO/IEC 11801:2002 (Annex E) attempts to internationally standardize the various designations for shielded cables by using combinations of three letters - U for unshielded, S for braided shielding (in outer layer only), and F for foil shielding - to explicitly indicate the type of screen for overall cable protection and for protecting individual pairs or quads, using a two-part abbreviation in the form of x/xTP.
+ISO/IEC 11801:2002 (Annex E) attempts to internationally standardize the various shielding designations for twisted pair (TP) cables using an explicit two-part abbreviation in the form of x/xTP, where the first x indicates the shielding for the overall cable and the second x indicates the shielding for individual pairs or quads, where each x can be: